LimeChain/forta-agent-scripts/cream-activity/README.md

 Describe each of the type of alerts fired by this agent

-- CREAM_HIGH_VOLUME
+- cream-v1-eth-activity
-  - Fired when the number of events in the last minutes for address are > 5
+  - Fired when an address does an action (Borrow, Mint or Redeem) 5 times in a minute
   - Severity is always set to "medium"
   - Type is always set to "suspicious"
   - Metadata fields: